-Project 3c): Test of the algorithms.
+Project 3c): Tests of the algorithms.
 Find out which initial value for the velocity that gives a circular orbit and test the stability of your algorithm as function of different time steps Δt .
-Make a plot of the results you obtain for the position of the Earth (plot the x and y values) orbiting the Sun.
+Make a plot of the results you obtain for the position of the Earth (plot the x and y values and/or if you prefer to use three dimensions the z-value as well) orbiting the Sun.

 Check also for the case of a circular orbit that both the kinetic and the potential energies are conserved.
-Check also if the angular momentum is conserved.
-Explain why these quantities should be conserved.
+Explain why these quantities should be conserved for circular motion.